Guides

 💡 The Elbow Rule

-Your elbow should point directly at the board and stay as still as possible during the throw.
-Your elbow is the hinge — everything below it moves, everything above it stays fixed.
-If your elbow is drifting left or right, your darts will follow.
+Your elbow should point directly at the board and stay as still as possible.
+Think of it as the hinge — everything below it swings, everything above it stays locked.
+If your elbow drifts left during the throw, your dart goes left.
+If it drifts right, dart goes right.
+Keep it still and pointing at where you want the dart to go.

 The Throwing Motion

-The throw itself is surprisingly simple — it's essentially the same motion as throwing a paper aeroplane.
-Smooth, controlled and effortless.
-No force required.
+The throw itself is surprisingly simple once you stop overthinking it.
+It's the same motion as throwing a paper aeroplane — smooth, controlled, no force required.
+If you're straining or tensing up, you're doing too much.

 1